-International relations is a dynamic, multidisciplinary field that investigates the social, economic and environmental relationships between different political bodies.
+International relations is a dynamic, multidisciplinary field that investigates the diplomatic, normative and economic relationships between different political bodies.

 In this major you will explore contemporary global issues through various analytical frameworks of political theory, international relations theory, foreign policy, strategic studies and political history.
 You'll gain a comprehensive understanding of the actors, institutions, and processes of international politics and organisations.

 You'll study the art of diplomacy and policymaking, geopolitical change, and national and regional security in military, political and geo-economic contexts.

 You'll explore key political and regional issues impacting Australia – with an emphasis on the Indo-Pacific region – and examine statecraft, international trade, environmental change and emerging technologies.

 You'll also gain skills in critical analysis, problem-solving, and written and oral communication, which underpin influential careers in international relations.

 International Relations is offered as part of the Bachelor of Arts.
 You can enhance your studies with a second major or choose from a range of elective units that support your career goals.